-Cystic fibrosis or fibrotic disease (CF) is caused by a mutation in the regulator of the cystic fibrosis transmembrane conductance (CFTR) gene located on chromosome 7.
-This gene encodes the synthesis of a protein that serves as a channel through which cloride ions come out in certain types of epithelial cells.
+Cystic fibrosis (CF) is caused by a mutation in the regulator of the cystic fibrosis transmembrane conductance regulator (CFTR) gene located on chromosome 7.
+This gene encodes the synthesis of a protein that serves as a channel through which chloride ions enter and leave certain types of epithelial cells.
 A mutation in this gene alters the ability of the cell to regulate the transport of chloride ions.
-Carriers of cystic fibrosis mutations in Greece are about 4% of the population and it is the second most frequent (after B. Mediterranean anemia) genetic disease.
+Carriers of cystic fibrosis mutations in Greece are about 4% of the population and it is the second most frequent (after beta-thalassemia) genetic disease.

 Cystic fibrosis is an autosomal recessive disease.
-The vector has a mutated copy of the CFTR gene while mutations in both copies of the CFTR gene must be present for cystic fibrosis to occur.
-Genetic screening of the gene is used to identify both cystic fibrosis vectors and neonates and embryos with the disease.
-The use of molecular control for cystic fibrosis is often limited to those with a family history of cystic fibrosis.
+The carrier has a mutated copy of the CFTR gene while mutations in both copies of the CFTR gene must be present for cystic fibrosis to occur.
+Genetic screening of the gene is used to identify both cystic fibrosis carriers and neonates and embryos with the disease.
+The use of molecular tests for cystic fibrosis is often limited to those with a family history of cystic fibrosis.
 The main purpose of genetic testing is to identify people who could conceive a child with cystic fibrosis.

 It is important to clarify that not all patients who have a mutation in the CFTR gene will develop the disease.
 In addition, because not all mutations that can cause cystic fibrosis can be detected, a negative result does not necessarily eliminate the likelihood of the disease.

 Laboratory test results are the most important parameter for the diagnosis and monitoring of all pathological conditions.
 70%-80% of diagnostic decisions are based on laboratory tests.
-Correct interpretation of laboratory results allows a doctor to distinguish "healthy" from "diseased".
+The correct interpretation of laboratory results allows a doctor to distinguish "healthy" from "diseased".

 At Diagnostiki Athinon we answer any questions you may have about the test you perform in our laboratory and we contact your doctor to get the best possible medical care.